 Your scan can take a matter of minutes or last up to an hour-and-a-half for full body scans – your doctor will be able to give more information when you attend your private MRI scan.

 Many people choose private imaging rather than receiving an MRI scan through the NHS.
 This helps avoid long waiting times and means you can get answers to your medical concerns sooner rather than later.

 Another of the advantages of a private MRI scan is you’ll be back on your feet straight afterwards.
 You won’t be kept in overnight.

-A private MRI scan cost is likely to be lower than you would expect starting from as little as £400, and you should receive your results within 3 - 4 working days.
+A private MRI scan cost is likely to be lower than you would expect to start from as little as £400, and you should receive your results within 3 – 4 working days.
 Your results will be sent to your doctor of choice so you can discuss them in more detail.